ppy/osu-wiki/wiki/Glossary/en.md

 ### RSI

+*Short for "repetitive strain injury".*

-RSI, short for *Repetitive Strain Injury*, is a type of injury that affects the musculoskeletal and nervous system of the body.
+A type of injury that affects the musculoskeletal and nervous system of the body.
 This can be caused by doing repetitive tasks in an awkward position which may include playing osu! for an extended amount of time.

 ## S